 _____ (initial) 1.
 Availability.
 District sponsored programs and activities have priority of use of the Clubhouse, as defined below; therefore consecutive nightly, weekly or monthly usage may not be available.
 The Rental Party represents that the event is a private function, by invitation only, and is not open to members of the general public.
 It is also acknowledged that the Rental Party's right to use the Clubhouse for this event is subject to: (a.)
 The District's Rules and Regulations, (b.) being in good standing with the District at the time this Agreement is signed, and at the time of the event, and (c.) prior reservations.
 The Rental Party must be at least 18 years of age to reserve a facility or 21 years of age if alcohol will be present.
-Early arrival or late departure (exceeding 15 minutes of the reserved time) may result in forfeiture of $125 of the Clubhouse Deposit.
+Early arrival or late departure (exceeding 15 minutes of the reserved time) may result in forfeiture of $150 of the Clubhouse Deposit.

 _____ (initial) 2.
 Security.
 Security personnel are required for all rentals during which seventy-five (75) or more persons will be in attendance or if alcohol will be present or both.
 No exceptions will be granted.
-If security personnel are required, the Wheatlands Metropolitan District or it’will obtain a contract for the services with a security provider, and Rental Party will be responsible for all costs related thereto.
+Alcohol may not be brought into the Clubhouse until Security is present.
+If security personnel are required, the Wheatlands Metropolitan District or its manager will obtain a contract for the services with a security provider, and Rental Party will be responsible for all costs related thereto.
 The penalty for violating this provision is a $250 fine.

 _____ (initial) 3.
 Reservations/Cancellation.
 Reservations will not be considered final until approval is granted and the appropriate fee(s) and deposit(s) have been received.
 Rentals are approved on a first come first served basis.
 It is not guaranteed that a requested date will be available.
 Functions may be cancelled without penalty by the Rental Party by sending written notice to District staff no less than fourteen (14) days in advance.
 The penalty for cancellation of a function less than fourteen (14) days in advance is a forfeiture of the Rental Fee.
 The District may terminate this Agreement prior to the day of the event if the District, in its sole discretion, determines that use of the Clubhouse for the event will adversely affect the public health, safety or welfare.
 Upon termination of this Agreement by the District, the District shall refund the full Deposit and the full Rental Fee (as shown on the Application for Clubhouse Use (the "Rental Application")) to the Rental Party.